This story was originally published in January of 2017.

 Myth: If lung cancer is found, it will be too late for effective treatment.

 “The whole point of screening is to catch the cancer at its earliest stage, before there are symptoms,” Dr. Park says.
 “Early lung cancer is curable.
 People should think of this test the same way they think of getting their cholesterol checked, which is something that enables them to intervene early and prevent coronary artery disease.”

 According to the International Association for the Study of Lung Cancer, the cure rate for patients diagnosed with stage IA lung cancer — the very form of early stage disease that screening was designed to detect — is more than 75% over a five-year period.

 “We’re all busy, and this can feel like one more thing you have to fit into your schedule,” Dr. Park says.
 Undergoing the screening may require some effort, he adds, because at some centers it requires two appointments.
 However, at MSK, only one visit is required.

-Before having the scan, you first meet with a licensed independent practitioner (a nurse practitioner, physician, or physician’s assistant) in order to ensure that you are eligible and without symptoms of more advanced disease, and to answer your questions and concerns.
+Before having the scan, you’ll first meet with a licensed independent practitioner (a nurse practitioner, doctor, or physician’s assistant) to ensure that you are eligible and without symptoms of more advanced disease, and to answer any questions and concerns.
 At MSK, people who qualify for screening can have the test immediately.